-Resident Evil 6 is the next entry in the popular Resident Evil series, announced by Capcom on January 19th, 2012 for an October 2nd, 2012 release.
+Resident Evil 6 is the eighth mainline entry--when including Code: Veronica & Zero--in the popular Resident Evil series, announced by Capcom on January 19th, 2012 and released at October 2nd, 2012.
 Set in 2013, four years after Resident Evil 5 (and 10 years since the downfall of Umbrella), Resident Evil 6 brings back the two most prominent leads Chris Redfield and Leon S. Kennedy to canonically star together for the first time in Resident Evil history.

-Shying away from a linear progression like the most recent Resident Evil titles, Resident Evil 6 allows players to select from any of the three available campaign stories--Leon, Chris and the new character Jake Muller--in whichever order they so choose, somewhat reminiscent of the first two Resident Evil games.
+Shying away from a linear progression like the most recent Resident Evil titles, Resident Evil 6 allows players to select from any of the four available campaign stories--Leon, Chris, Ada, and the new character Jake Muller--in whichever order they so choose, somewhat reminiscent of the first two Resident Evil games.
 Despite this freedom of choice, it was suggested by RE6 director Eiichiro Sasaki that Leon's story be tackled first.

-Additional customization options have been afforded for players within the options menu, allowing players to now freely switch between aiming from the right side or left, to whether or not their weapons will reload automatically, to choosing between the new cross-hair or the classic laser sight for aiming their weapons, to then even choosing from a small selection of colors for said laser sight.
+Additional customization options have been afforded for players within the options menu.
+These allow players to now freely switch between aiming from the right side or left, to whether or not their weapons will reload automatically, to choosing between the new cross-hair or the classic laser sight for aiming their weapons, to then even choosing from a small selection of colors for said laser sight.

 Melee & Quick Shot

-Herbs can once again be combined, but this time must be converted into 'tablets', which will allow players to heal themselves with just the press of a button rather than having to first select it out of their inventory; players can also tab the button consecutively to use multiple tablets at once.
-First-Aid sprays, however, still must be equipped to use.
-There exist no blue herbs nor yellow herbs this time around and only green and red can be found and combined; red herbs still have no effect when used on their own, either.
+Herbs can once again be combined, but this time must be converted into 'tablets', which will allow players to heal themselves with just the press of a button rather than having to first select it out of their inventory; players can also tap the button consecutively to use multiple tablets at once.
+First Aid sprays must still be equipped for use, however.
+There exist no blue nor yellow herbs this time around and only green and red can be found and combined; red herbs still have no effect when used on their own.

 A list of the herb to tablet conversion is as follows: